Guangxi: History

-The Guangxi Massacre, during the Cultural Revolution, involved the killing of 100,000 to 150,000 in the province in 1967 and 1968.
+The Guangxi Massacre, during the Cultural Revolution, involved the killing of 100,000 to 150,000 in the region in 1967 and 1968.

-While some development of heavy industry occurred in the 1960s and 1970s, the province remained largely a scenic tourist destination.
+While some development of heavy industry occurred in the 1960s and 1970s, the region remained largely a scenic tourist destination.
 Even the economic growth of the 1990s seemed to leave Guangxi behind.
 However, in recent years, there has been a growing amount of industrialization and increasing concentration on cash crops.
 Per capita GDP has risen as industries in Guangdong transfer production to comparatively lower-wage areas in Guangxi.

+During the 1979 Sino-Vietnamese War, Guangxi communities were important to the Chinese war effort.
+They supplied logistical support to the People's Liberation Army, including food and housing.
+Militia members from Guangxi performed tasks including building roads, bridges, trenches, other logistical efforts, and caring for the wounded.

 Geography

 Located in the southern part of the country, Guangxi is bordered by Yunnan to the west, Guizhou to the north, Hunan to the northeast, and Guangdong to the east and southeast.
 It is also bordered by Vietnam in the southwest and the Gulf of Tonkin in the south.
 Its proximity to Guangdong is reflected in its name, with "Guang" (广 (廣, Guǎng)) being used in both names.

 Large portions of Guangxi are hilly and mountainous.
 The northwest portion of Guangxi includes part of the Yunnan-Guizhou Plateau, the Jiuwan Mountains and the Fenghuang Mountains both run through the north, the Nanling Mountains form the region's north-east border, and the Yuecheng and Haiyang Mountains both branch from the Nanling Mountains.
 Also in the north are the Duyao Mountains.
 The Duyang Mountains run through the west of Guangxi.
 Near the center of the region are the Da Yao and Da Ming Mountains.
 On the southeastern border are the Yunkai Mountains.
 Guangxi's highest point is Kitten Mountain, in the Yuecheng Mountains, at 2141 m.

 Karst landforms, characterized by steep mountains and large caverns, are common in Guangxi, accounting for 37.8 percent of its total land area.

 Guangxi is also home to several river systems, which flow into several different bodies of water: the Qin River and the Nanliu River both flow into the Gulf of Tonkin, several tributary rivers flow into the larger Xiang River in neighbouring Hunan province, and the Xi River system flows southeast through the autonomous region into the South China Sea.

 Along the border with Vietnam there is the Ban Gioc–Detian waterfall (=德天瀑布), which separates the two countries.

 About one-quarter of Guangxi's area is forested.